kevinolega/callcentertrainingtips/_posts/2012-06-15-questions-suggested-answers.md

 tags: [Activity, Applicant, Lessons, Call Center Job Application]
 permalink: call-center-interview-questions-and-suggested-answers
 ---
+Call center interview questions are intimidating to many beginners.

-Beginners are often afraid to answercall center interview questions.
-I get message like how their brain turns off when they enter the interview room.
+I get messages that include examples about how their brain turns off when they enter the interview room.

-The most common question that I receive is "what are the correct answers to the following interview questions?"
+The most common question that I receive is..

+"What are the correct answers to the following interview questions?"

+So to minimize having to explain my answers, I put together this lesson.

-## Main Objective of Call Call Center Interview Questions:
+## Call Call Center Interview Question Main Objective:

-The objective of an interview is for the call center recruiter to find out if you have the qualities they are looking for in a call center agent.
+The objective of a call center interview is for the recruiter to find out if you have the qualities that they are looking for in a call center agent.

+To get hired in a call center, you need to display that you are:

+- Good at communicating in English.
+- Disciplined and can follow attendance and other company policies.
+- Intelligent enough to listen well and follow instructions.
+- Creative enough to solve problems.
+- Sincere enough to ask questions to clarify things you don't understand.
+- Patient enough to handle difficult and sometimes angry or unreasonable customers.
+- Coachable to learn the skills that make a great call center agent.

+If you display these traits, you will pass your call center interview.

-## Biggest Mistakes in Answering Call Center Interview Questions:
+## Biggest Mistakes when Answering Call Center Interview Questions:

 Unfortunately, new applicants have opposite goals when they get to an interview.

 They tell me they want to get hired but they also want the interview to be as short as possible and speak as little English as possible.

+They give one word or short sentence answers.

 That's the thing.

-If that's your goal, you probably achieved it already except you don't get the job that way.
+If you achieved your goal of a short interview, you won't get a job as a result.

-The interviewer wants to know if you can speak in English, ask questions, handle unknown questions, give instructions and tell stories.
+The interviewer wants to know if you can speak in English.

+The interviewer wants to hear you ask questions.

+The interviewer wants to find out how you handle unknown questions.

+The interviewer will test your ability to give instructions.

+The interviewer will evaluate your ability to tell stories.

 That's it.

-Your interview questions will likely test all of those at one point.
+Your interview questions are designed to test all of your abilities in these areas at one point.

-So when they ask you those random questions, you're not really supposed to know the answer in advance, you're supposed to know how to answer questions you don't know the answer to.
-Even if it means just clarifying the question, to make sure you understand what they mean, acknowledging the question by saying that's an interesting question and telling them its the first time you've ever had to think about it and asking for a minute or two to think about it or maybe read up on it.
+So when they ask you those random questions, you're not really supposed to know the answer in advance.

+You're supposed to know how to answer questions you don't know the answer to.

+Even if it means just clarifying the question, to make sure you understand what they mean.

+Even if it means acknowledging the question by saying that's an interesting question and telling them its the first time you've ever had to think about the question.

+Even if it means asking for a minute or two to think about it or maybe read up on it.

 ## How to Answer Call Center Interview Questions

 Do not try to guess the right answer.

-You're not in a game show.
+You're not a participant in a game show.

 It's not your answer that passes you or fails you but how you answer.

-There are no right or wrong answers here because the answers would depend on who you are.
+There are no right or wrong answers in a call center interview.

+Because the answers that the interviewer expects is unique and would depend on who you are.

 The key is asking yourself the questions in advance and deciding on the answer before a call center interview.

 ## How to Make Answering Call Center Interview Questions Easy

 Before I begin, here are my objectives in an interview.

 1. Get my interviewer to smile.
 2. Get my interviewer to laugh.
 3. Get my interviewer to tell me a story.
 4. Get my interview to be around 30 minutes to an hour.

 Crazy objectives?

 Well that's why I often get to the final stages of the call center interview.

 ## Call Center Interview Questions Are Not Your Biggest Problem

-It's true that I go to sixteen interviews to find my target job but only five of those fail but that's mostly because I object the previous four objectives.
+It's true that I go to sixteen interviews to find my target job but only five of those fail but that's mostly because I totally forgot about the previous four objectives.

 So yeah.

-Try to remember the four objectives when you go to an interview.
+When I finally remember the four objectives and approach my interview according to my four crazy objectives, I always win.

-**One of the common problems I see is that people wait for the question before they start thinking about the answer.**
+One of the common problems I see peopl do is that many people wait for the question before they start thinking about the answer.

+They go unprepared.

 ## How to prepare for Call Center Interview Questions:

-In a call center job, preparation is key and knowing a lot of the answers beforehand saves you a lot of time and makes you sound more credible when you give an answer.
+In a call center job, preparation is key.

+And knowing a lot of the answers beforehand saves you a lot of time and makes you sound more credible when you give an answer.

+Because you don't really have to think of an answer for very long.

+Now this is important.

 I don't recommend giving a memorized answer.

-Instead, it's important to know the gist or the main points of your answer before an interview.
+Instead, it's important to know the summary or the main points of your answer before an interview.

+You want to know your history.

+You want to know your positive traits.

+You want to know your job hunting story.

-**Don’t just give an answer in an interview**.
+## Don’t just give an answer in an interview.

-Learn to elaborate and expand about any of them.
+Learn to elaborate and expand all your answers.

-You are not a beauty pageant contestant.
+You are not a beauty pageant contestant with a sixty second time limit.

-Justify your answer and or tell the story behind it.
+You have the opportunity to justify your answer and or tell the story behind it.

 Remember to try to form a bond with your interviewer.

 ## Call center interview questions to prepare for:

+Here are the most common questions that you need to prepare for.

-**Tell me something about yourself**.
+## Tell me something about yourself.

 Start with your name, where you’re from, what you did for work and something random like a positive trait or what you do on your free time.

-**What are your strengths?**
+## What are your strengths?

-I recommend picking a few strengths that’s job related or if you’re a bit more adventurous like me pick one that’s totally not job related and explain why it’s important to the job.
+I recommend picking a few strengths that’s job-related or if you’re a bit more adventurous like me pick one that’s totally not job-related and explain why it’s important to the job.

 An example that I used to give is.

 I’m good at giving love advice to friends over the phone so I’m used to listening to a problem, asking for important details and offering solutions.

-**What are your weaknesses?**
+## What are your weaknesses?

 You can pick a current one that you’re working on or a past one that you overcame.